GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 Traditionally, ad platforms have learned about user interests by tracking their behaviour across sites.
 We need a way to present users with relevant ads without cross-site tracking.

+FLEDGE satisfies remarketing use cases, but is designed so it cannot be used by third parties to track user browsing behaviour.
+The API enables on-device "auctions" by the browser to choose relevant ads, based on websites the user has previously visited.

 With FLEDGE:

-* The browser, not the advertiser, holds the information about what the advertiser thinks a person is interested in.
+* The user's browser, not the advertiser or adtech platform, holds information about what the advertiser thinks a person is interested in.
+* The browser combines user data with ad buyer/seller data and business logic to conduct an "auction" to select an ad on the user's device, rather than sharing data with a third party.
 * Advertisers can serve ads based on an interest, but cannot combine that interest data with other information about the person—in particular, the identity of the person or the pages they visit.
+The advertiser cannot learn about what pages the user viewing on a publisher site.
 * Websites the person visits, and the ad networks those sites use, cannot learn about their visitors' ad interests: ad selection is done on the user's browser.

+In other words, FLEDGE keeps your interests and browsing activity private.
+For example, if you visit an online store and show an interest in running shoes, and then visit a news site, the advertiser (the running store) doesn't learn what pages you're viewing and the ad publisher (the news site) doesn't learn about your interest in running shoes.

 ## How does FLEDGE work?